IN AN IMPORTANT new profile piece, the climate unifier Al Gore opens up on a range of once-taboo subjects.

 “The South.
 Still.

-“Careers in a holding pattern, middle management at some Tennessee tobacco outfit, ugly wife and a house mortgaged up the ass.
+“Careers in a holding pattern, middle management at some Tennessee tobacco outfit, an ugly wife and a house mortgaged up the ass.
 There but for the grace of God, right?

 “How many years do I have left?
 Who knows—but I’m grateful for all of it.
 The way I see it, every day above the Mason-Dixon line is a good day.“